Police: 2 reported dead after helicopter goes down in NYC's East River

-NEW YORK --Police say two people are dead after a private helicopter crashed into the East River on Sunday night.
+NEW YORK --Police say two people are dead after a private helicopter crashed into New York City's East River on Sunday night.

 Helicopter down in east river pic.twitter.com/VRm1n9Hc7J— Mary Beth Hogan (@mbhogan) March 11, 2018